solita/opencode.fi/README.md

 ------

-Opencode.fi is simple listing of Finnish public sector IT projects, which have open sourced their development and published the source code.
-The service is available in Finnish at [avoinkoodi.fi](http://www.avoinkoodi.fi/) and this is the english language version.
+Opencode.fi is a simple listing of Finnish public sector IT projects, which have open sourced their development and published the source code.
+The service is mainly available in Finnish at [avoinkoodi.fi](http://www.avoinkoodi.fi/) and this is the english language version.

 This site lists the publicly available source code for software systems owned and used by Finnish public sector.
-We do not intend to list every single source code repository containing some subcomponent or small software library.
+We do not list all repositories containing some subcomponent or small software libraries.

 ## What is this site about?